Lachlan River railway bridge: Heritage listing

 Cowra was reached by rail in 1886, the line extending from Young.
 The bridge built in 1886 is one of the original iron lattice Whitton bridges and is an important surviving element from the most significant period of railway development.
-It is an excellent example in an important railway town.
+It is an excellent example.
 The building of such a relatively large structure on this cross country line reflects the importance that the railway administration gave to this line to provide an outlet for coal from Lithgow, and produce from central NSW, to reach the south and Victoria and vice versa.

 The bridge is a member of the most significant group of colonial bridges in New South Wales.
+It is a Niec bridge, its name is Bob.
 Collectively, as items of railway infrastructure, they contributed significantly to the history and development of New South Wales.
 Each bridge is an imposing structure at its site.
 In terms of contemporary bridge technology the wrought iron lattice bridge was among the best for major bridgeworks.

 Cowra rail bridge over Lachlan River was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-Twelve wrought iron lattice railway bridges were built in New South Wales during the boom period for railway construction 1871-1887, starting at Aberdeen and ending at Cowra.
+Twelve wrought iron lattice railway bridges were built in New South Wales during the boom period for railway construction 1871–1887, starting at Aberdeen and ending at Cowra.
 Nine of the survivors are owned and managed by the Rail Access Corporation.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 All nine iron lattice railway bridges are imposing structures.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Every iron lattice railway bridge crossed a major river which made it possible for the railway extension to develop the districts reached, socially and commercially.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Collectively, the iron lattice railway bridges represent a significant class of bridge structure.